illinoistech-itm/jhajek/itmo-444-544/week-05/questions.md

-# Exercises - Chapter 03 Selecting a Service Platform

-1. Compare IaaS, PaaS, and SaaS on the basis of cost, configurability, and control (hint make a chart)

-2. What are the caveats to consider in adopting Software as a Service?
+# Chapter 2 Designing for Operations

+Place your answers below each question.
+Answer are found directly in the text.

+1. Why is design for operations so important?

+2. How is automated configuration typically supported?

-3. List the key advantages of virtual machines.
+3. List the important factors for redundancy through replication.

-4. Why might you choose physical over virtual machines?
+4. Why might you not want to solve an issue by coding the solution yourself?

-5. Which factors might make you choose private over public cloud services?
+5. Which type of problems should appear first on your priority list?

+6. Which factors can you bring to an outside vendor to get the vendor to take your issue seriously?